 “What good are you, then?”
-A second silence came from the other end, and the vacuum of that silence eventually dragged out of Sano a grumbled, “I mean… what the hell am I supposed to…” And again he made an angry sound, even more frustrated now because he was too annoyed to offer the apology of some sort he felt he probably should have for his unfair implication.
+A second silence came from the other end, and the vacuum of that silence eventually dragged out of Sano a grumbled, “I mean… what the hell am I supposed to…” And again he made an angry sound, even more frustrated now because he was too annoyed to offer the apology he felt he probably should for his unfair implication.
 Without Hajime, after all, his chances of finding out the identity of the ghost and locating the widow would have been practically nonexistent.

 Now Hajime spoke, and, instead of calling Sano on his rudeness or even continuing on the topic they were more or less discussing, he said, “You grew up around here, didn’t you?”
-And while Sano in surprise was working to change gears Hajime added, “For a given value of ‘grew up.'”
+And while Sano in surprise worked to change gears Hajime added, “For a given value of ‘grew up.'”